RomanLut/hx_espnow_rc/README.md

 # Range
 2 dbi dipole antenna on transmitter with:
- - PCB antennl provide range less then 150m.
+ - PCB antenna provide range less then 150m.
  - whip antenna with stripping wire provide range ~250m
  - 2dbi dipole antenna provide range ~1Km (!)

-Failsave period is set to 1 second (so there should be at least 1 acknowledged packet in 1 second).
+Failsave period is set to 1 second (so there should be at least 1 successfult packet delivery in 1 second).
 Note that range of actual communication is larger, but is not usefull for RC.

 ![alt text](https://raw.githubusercontent.com/RomanLut/hx_espnow_rc/main/doc/planehxwing.jpg "hxwing")